 Yes!
 One way to shift the pattern is to be cognizant of the choices you make each day with regard to your nutritional choices.
 Making better and healthier choices can make a difference; it can shift your pattern over time.
 I mentioned the ability to jump-start the battery earlier.

 Superfoods like barley grass (Alka•Green®) and the Adaptogens like Schisandra and Ginseng (found in Alka•Slim®) are a key part of improving your health by reducing body stress and subsequent illness.
-These products will only be a small part of the pattern shift needed to reduce stress, increase stamina and unleash your potential.
+These products will only be a small part of the pattern shift needed to reduce stress, increase stamina, and unleash your potential.
 You must shift your pattern to better understand the healing potential your body contains.
 It happens every moment of every day with your conscious choices.

-Adding Superfoods and Adaptogens to your daily regimen helps reduce the effects of stress on your digestive track by giving your gut the types of food it’s designed to process with ease.
+Adding Superfoods and Adaptogens to your daily regimen helps reduce the effects of stress on your digestive tract by giving your gut the types of food it’s designed to process with ease.
 Dig in and learn more about Superfoods and Adaptogens and how they may play an important role in reducing your stress levels.
 Learn more about your gut health and what you need to thrive.

 The great news is you have the power to choose how you react to your daily stress.
-When stress is all around, I suggest you go for a walk, Morter March, practice breathing exercises to relax, be mindful of your body and of the choices you make with regards to nutrition, add Superfoods and Adaptogens and pay attention to how your body responds to these changes.
+When stress is all around, I suggest you go for a walk, Morter March, practice breathing exercises to relax, be mindful of your body and of the choices you make with regards to nutrition, add Superfoods and Adaptogens, and pay attention to how your body responds to these changes.